My second-grader recently went on a school field trip to the zoo to learn about bats.

 The group developed a list that includes categories such as history and civics; science and technology; nature and environment; performing and fine arts; health, wellness and teamwork; and college and career.

 “We recognize that these kinds of opportunities are essential for kids,” Mr. Jennings said.

 The potential trips include museums, farms and natural wonders such as Niagara Falls.

-In Sullivan County, NY, Monticello Central School District art teacher Laurie Kilgore takes her Chase Elementary School students on field trips to a nearby natural wonder: the Bashakill Wetlands, which is about 15 minutes from the school.
+In New York state’s Sullivan County, Monticello Central School District art teacher Laurie Kilgore takes her Chase Elementary School students on field trips to a nearby natural wonder: the Bashakill Wetlands, which is about 15 minutes from the school.

 There, the students practice their observation skills while drawing and then painting the vibrant landscape around them.
 In addition, they are immersed in the natural habitat of local wildlife.